Pederasty in ancient Greece: Poetry

 There are many pederastic references among the works of the Megaran poet Theognis addressed to Cyrnus (Greek Kyrnos).
 Some portions of the Theognidean corpus are probably not by the individual from Megara, but rather represent "several generations of wisdom poetry".
 The poems are "social, political, or ethical precepts transmitted to Cyrnus as part of his formation into an adult Megarian aristocrat in Theognis' own image".

 The relationship between Theognis and Kyrnos eludes categorization.
 Although it was assumed in antiquity that Kyrnos was the poet's erômenos, the poems that are most explicitly erotic are not addressed to him—the poetry on "the joys and sorrows" of pederasty seem more apt for sharing with a fellow erastês, perhaps in the setting of the symposium—"the relationship, in any case, is left vague".

 In general, Theognis (and the tradition that appears under his name) treats the pederastic relationship as heavily pedagogical.

-The poetic traditions of Ionia and Aeolia featured poets such as Anacreon, Mimnermus and Alcaeus, who composed many of the sympotic skolia that were to become later part of the mainland tradition.
-Ibycus came from Rhegium in the Greek west and entertained the court of Polycrates in Samos with pederastic verses.
-By contrast with Theognis, these poets portray a version of pederasty that is non-pedagogical, focused exclusively on love and seduction.
 Theocritus, a Hellenistic poet, describes a kissing contest for youths that took place at the tomb of a certain Diocles of Megara, a warrior renowned for his love of boys; he notes that invoking Ganymede was proper to the occasion.